Showing posts with label piano. Show all posts

 The Train Depot and Museum

-Why the people from Tuscumbia would travel by train to Decatur to the bank, and shop instead of Florence.
+Why would people from Tuscumbia travel by train to Decatur to the bank and shop instead of going to Florence?

-John Coffee a surveyor laid out the founding of Tuscumbia in a Commons.
+John Coffeesurveyor laid out the founding of Tuscumbia in a Commons.
 Tuscumbia was sold to the US Government by the Indians.

-Our guide talked about the different churches on Dickson Street that started out as Main Street.
+Our guide talked about the different churches on Dickson Street that started out on Main Street.

 Walking group